califano-lab/acdc/README.md

 # Code

 1. (Add ... to all functions (where needed) )
-3. (RunTime and other parameters added to the output )
 4. List of negative clusters (Thibshirani)
 5. (Add automatic computation of PCA in the tool? )
 6. ( Add progress bar in situations where useful )